Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Thermodynamic inference from the maximum entropy principle

+We note that the left-hand-side of Eq. (\ref{eq:equality}) is just the free entropy $\widetilde{F}_S(\rho_S)$ introduced in Ref. \cite{Guryanova.16.NC}.
+Hence, the above equation can also be rewritten as $\widetilde{F}_S(\rho_S)-\widetilde{F}_S(\rho_r)=D[\rho_S||\rho_r]$.
 In the special case where the system internal energy $E=\langle H\rangle$ represents the only observation, the reference state $\rho_r$ takes the form of a Gibbsian state~\cite{Jaynes.57.PR}, with the corresponding Lagrange multiplier $\lambda$ have the dimension of inverse temperature.
 In this limit, Eq. (\ref{eq:equality}) reduces to a generalized notion of nonequilibrium free energy, $\mathcal{F}=\lambda^{-1}[-\ln Z_r+D(\rho_S||\rho_r)]=E-\lambda^{-1}S$ which applies to both thermal and non-thermal processes \cite{Liu.23.PRAa,LiuJ.24.PRR}.

 We emphasize that the equality in Eq. (\ref{eq:equality}) holds for arbitrary nonequilibrium thermodynamic and information-processing processes, establishing an exact relationship between the system's actual information content and experimentally accessible observables through the reference state $\rho_r$.
 In what follows, we demonstrate how this equality enables the derivation of nontrivial information-cost relations that yield general bounds on thermodynamic cost.
-These relations reveal fundamental trade-offs between the consumption of system's observables--which may include both first-order quantities and higher-order fluctuations--as resources and changes in information content during nonequilibrium processes.
+These relations reveal fundamental trade-offs between the consumption of system's observables as resources and changes in system's actual information content during nonequilibrium processes.
 Such results are unattainable with existing methodologies based on the second law of thermodynamics, thereby complementing and extending the scope of the LP.

+In view of typical experimental capacities, we explicitly focus on system observables such as energy and particle number as the set of accessible observables in the following.
+For later convenience, we refer to them as charges $\{\mathcal{C}_i^S\}$ as they represent conserved quantities in closed setups.
+We emphasize that quantum systems may possess multiple such charges.
+Below, we distinguish and analyze two scenarios separately [See Fig. \ref{fig:sketch} (c)]: (i) In the first scenario, we assume that only first-order observations, namely, mean values of charges, are available.
+Here, the operators $\{\mathcal{O}_i\}$ in Eq. (\ref{eq:reference_state}) correspond directly to the charge set $\{\mathcal{C}_i^S\}$. (ii) In the second scenario, we further assume that second-order observations (variances) of the charges are accessible.
+In this case, the operator $\mathcal{O}_i$ in Eq. (\ref{eq:reference_state}) becomes $(\mathcal{C}_i^S-\langle\mathcal{C}_i^S\rangle)^2$ whose ensemble average just gives the variance.